Is My Pillow Toxic and What Chemicals Could it Contain?

 • Rectangular: Rectangular pillows are the most common type of pillow.
 They’re suitable for most sleep positions and body types.

 • Contour: Contour pillows have a raised edge that supports your head and neck.
-They’re great for people who suffer from neck pain or headaches.
+Cleveland Clinic advises that cervical contour pillows work best for most people and that foam contour pillows are the next best at supporting the neck.

 • Cylinder: Cylinder pillows (also called bolster pillows) are long and thin.
 You can use them to prop up your head, neck, or knees.